On Purely Data-Driven Massive MIMO Detectors: Preliminaries

-Most existing learning-based massive MIMO detectors can be categorized as model-driven, wherein domain knowledge is integrated into the architecture to facilitate the training of neural networks.
-However, this approach can render the model less flexible and susceptible to biases inherited from its parent algorithm.
+Learning-based massive MIMO symbol detectors can be broadly classified into two paradigms: purely data-driven and model-driven approaches.\footnote{ The definitions of data-driven and model-driven detectors vary across different studies.
+In this paper, we define model-driven detectors as those that incorporate predefined iterative algorithms into their design, while purely data-driven detectors operate independently of such frameworks.} Early purely data-driven approaches utilized off-the-shelf DNN architectures to predict the transmitted vector $\mathbf{x}$ by feeding the channel matrix $\mathbf{H}$ and the received signal $\mathbf{y}$ as input.
+While effective for small-scale MIMO systems with low-order modulation schemes (\textit{e.g.}, $4 \times 4$ MIMO with QPSK modulation \cite{hu2023understanding}), these methods struggle to scale to massive MIMO scenarios with higher-order modulations.
+Consequently, recent research has shifted focus towards model-driven architectures that integrate DNNs within predefined iterative detection or optimization algorithms.

-\textbf{DetNet:} DetNet is a model-driven detector by applying iterative projected gradient descent \cite{samuel2017deep}.
-DetNet matches the performance of SDR on i.i.d.
-Gaussian channels with low-order modulation schemes, but it degrades for correlated channels and higher order modulations.
+\textbf{DetNet:} DetNet is designed based on the iterative projected gradient descent algorithm \cite{samuel2017deep}.
+It performs well on \textit{i.i.d.} Gaussian channels with low-order modulations but exhibits performance degradation with higher-order modulations.

-\textbf{OAMPNet:} OAMPNet is a model-driven detector based on the OAMP algorithm \cite{he2020model}.
-It incorporates two learnable parameters, \textit{i.e.}, $\gamma_t$ and $v_t$, per iteration of the OAMP algorithm.
-As OAMPNet is based on the OAMP algorithm, it also makes the strong assumption that the channel matrices are unitary-invariant.
-Similar to OAMP, OAMPNet also requires computing a matrix pseudo inverse at each iteration, resulting in complexity higher than its alternatives such as AMP.
+\textbf{OAMPNet:} OAMPNet unfolds the OAMP algorithm, introducing two trainable parameters per iteration to improve upon the original OAMP's performance \cite{he2020model}.
+However, similar to OAMP, OAMPNet requires computing a matrix pseudo-inverse in each iteration, resulting in higher complexity compared to alternatives such as AMP.

+\textbf{AMP-GNN:} AMP-GNN unfolds the AMP algorithm and introduces a graph neural network (GNN) module for multi-user interference cancellation \cite{he2023message}.
+It achieves performance on par with state-of-the-art deep learning-based MIMO detectors while offering reduced computational complexity.

-\textbf{MMNet:} MMNet \cite{khani2020adaptive} is another model-driven detector based on the iterative soft-thresholding algorithm \cite{beck2009fast}.
-MMNet follows the iteration framework (\ref{equ:iter}) by replacing $\mathbf{A}^t$ with a matrix of learning parameters, setting $\mathbf{b}^t = 0$, and adding a vector of learning parameters to the noise estimation in the denoiser.
-Although its performance is comparable to the ML for Rayleigh fading channels, MMNet requires online training for each channel realization in the case of correlated channels.
-Consequently, its applicability is limited for real-time applications.
+\textbf{MMNet:} MMNet \cite{khani2020adaptive} builds upon the iterative soft-thresholding algorithm \cite{beck2009fast}.
+It can be formulated within the iteration framework \eqref{equ:iter} by considering $\mathbf{A}^{(t)}$ as a matrix of trainable parameters.
+For correlated channels, MMNet requires online training for each channel realization, thereby limiting its applicability.